pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Property 2:** **ATOMICITY**

 Atomicity states that all transactions in the system whether it is modifying an access control list or editing a file will be performed as a single operation in an all-or-nothing fashion.
-This requirement is needed so that data will not be left in an intermediate state where the system is potentially corrupted.
+This requirement is needed so that data will not be left in an intermediate state where the system or data in the system is potentially corrupted.

 ** **